Ayan0106/Ayan-demo/README.md

 # Ayan-demo
-This is my first git repository
+This is my first git repository.
-Author-Ayan Banerjee
+Author-Ayan Banerjee.